 Isaiah commands King Ahaz to ask God for a sign.
-But he refuses.
-So God will provide the sign of Immanuel.
+God will provide the sign of Immanuel.

 VERSE 1.
 In the days of Ahaz the son of Jotham, the son of Uzziah, king of Judah, Rezin the king of Syria, and Pekah the son of Remaliah, king of Israel, went up to Jerusalem to war against it, but could not prevail against it.

 Ahaz the son of Jotham.
 He reigned from 736 to 717 BC.

 Pekah the son of Remaliah.
 He reigned from 752 to 732 BC.